nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Heading: Ready to be featured?
 - Subheading: If you're a local artist and would like to join our directory, send us your bio and artwork examples.
-- CTA: Submit Your Work for the Directory (linked to contact form or email)
+- CTA: "Submit Your Work for the Directory" (linked to contact form or email)

 **6. Footer**